semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 `.semaphore/semaphore.yml` to learn how we can build and test the Docker image.

-We’ve talked about pipeline basics above, so let’s jump directly to the first block:
+We’ve already covered the basics, so let’s jump directly to the first block.
+The prologue clones the repo and logins to the Semaphore Docker
+registry:

 ``` yaml
 blocks: